 There are 5 areas of specialty training technicians can pursue:

-- Electrical Specialist: Demonstrates skill and expertise in converter, inverter, transfer switches, management systems, batteries including lithium-ion, surge protection and solar
+- Electrical Specialist: Demonstrates skill and expertise in converter, inverter, transfer switches, management systems, batteries (including lithium-ion), surge protection, solar, generators

-- Chassis Specialist: Demonstrates skill and expertise in stabilization, leveling, electric steps, braking system (hydraulic and electric) and vehicle weights
+- Chassis Specialist: Demonstrates skill and expertise in stabilization, leveling, electric steps, braking systems (including hydraulic and electric), vehicle weights (hitch, axle, and suspension)

-- Electronics Specialist: Demonstrates skill and expertise in satellite systems, multiplexing and control area networks (CAN)
+- Electronics Specialist: Demonstrates skill and expertise in satellite systems, logic control systems, and control area networks (CAN)

-- Appliance Specialist: Demonstrates skill and expertise in furnaces, air conditioning, refrigerators, water heaters (including traditional, instantaneous and hydronic)
+- Appliance Specialist: Demonstrates skill and expertise in furnaces, air conditioning, refrigerators, water heaters (must include traditional, instantaneous, and hydronic or combination systems)

-- Slideout Specialist: Demonstrates skill and expertise in cable slide-outs, above floor slide-outs, through frame slide-outs (including screw-type, rack-n-pinion, hydraulic and flush mounted)
+- Slideout Specialist: Demonstrates skill and expertise in cable slide-outs, above floor slide-outs, through frame slide-outs (including screw-type, rack and pinion, hydraulic, flush mounted)

 Available Supplier Trainings

-Check below for available supplier trainings near you.
+Click on the + below to see all listings for available supplier trainings near you.

 Add your already completed specialty trainings to your RVTI certification record.